Flotomate/product_docs/source/change-management/inside-a-change.rst

 Managing Approvals for Technician.
 ----------------------------------

-An assigned Technician can create multiple Approvals (manually) with the same approvers or different ones; automatic Approval workflow can also create multiple Approvals.
+The assigned Technician can create multiple Approvals (manually) with the same approvers or different ones; automatic Approval workflow can also create multiple Approvals.
 Between multiple Approvals, whether to go with unanimous or majority can be set from **Admin** (A Navigation Tab)
 >> **Approval Workflow** (Automation) >> **Approval Settings**, but the